 In case you haven’t been reading the news, or watching tv, or listening to the radio, or checking your Social Media account, this is an election year.
-As such, it is inevitable that a political conversation will arise at work.
+As such, a political conversation will inevitably arise at work.

-While no federal or state law protects from discrimination based on “political views or affiliation” there is still some already existing protections that may apply.
+While no federal or state law protects from discrimination based on “political views or affiliation,” there are still some already existing protections that may apply.

-- Your supervisor makes discriminatory remarks about the race or gender of a certain candidate, and you report these comments.
+- Your supervisor makes discriminatory remarks about the race or gender of a particular candidate, and you report these comments.

 - Your employer fires you for voting for a particular candidate, or for not voting at all.

-- You request time off work to go to voting precinct on Election Day and your employer denies your request.
+- You request time off work to go to the voting precinct on Election Day, and your employer denies your request.

 Florida has no laws governing requests for time off to vote.
-Municipal and local ordinances vary depending on jurisdiction.
+Municipal and local ordinances vary depending on the jurisdiction.
 However, the State of Florida grants county Supervisors of Election broad authority in coordinating early voting times and locations.
-These early voting locations are generally open for at least a week prior to Election Day and include weekends.
+These first voting locations are generally open for at least a week before Election Day and include weekends.
 Check with your local Supervisor of Elections for more details regarding early or absentee voting.